GTmetrix Performance Blog

 In this option, your WordPress website is hosted alongside other websites on a single server, sharing processing power, memory resources, and network connectivity.

-A typical Shared server.
+A typical shared server.

 Because resources are shared, the amount of CPU and RAM available for your website may be limited, as each website may compete for available resources to execute their responses.